omnilib/aiosqlite/CONTRIBUTING.md

 ## Preparation

-You'll need to have Python 3.5 available for testing (I recommend using [pyenv][] for this), and a clean development environment (virtualenv is good).
+You'll need to have Python 3.5 available for testing.

-You can do this with pyenv and virtualenv:
+You can do this with [pyenv][]:

-    $ pyenv install 3.5.5
+    $ pyenv install 3.5.6
-    $ pyenv shell 3.5.5
+    $ pyenv shell 3.5.6
-    $ python3 -m venv .aiosqlite
-    $ source .py3/bin/activate

 ## Setup

-Once in your development environment, install the appropriate linting tools and dependencies:
+Once cloned, create a clean virtual environment and install the appropriate tools and dependencies:

     $ cd <path/to/aiosqlite>
+    $ make dev
+    $ source .py3/bin/activate

+## Testing

+Once you've made changes, you should run unit tests, validate your type annotations, and ensure your code meets the appropriate style and linting rules:

-    $ make setup
+    $ make test lint

 ## Submitting